Thomasdelillo/Predict_psoriasis_UVB_treatment/README.md

 > The average precision across the iterations is 0.8073479825729826
 > The average f1 score across the iterations is 0.7815214681103407
 ```

+## Results
+- Each classification model was analyzed using accuracy, precision, recall, and F1 scores.
+The last 3 were especially important as the classes were imbalanced as seen below.
+-